Collegiate Entrepreneurs Launch Lifestyle Brands

 There is a growing trend among young entrepreneurs who are starting lifestyle brands after seeing the success of others in this marketplace.
 Three such examples are Rooted Shade, The Gratitude Guys and Midtrade.
 These students demonstrate the work ethic and initiative that is crucial to launching a new venture as a college student.

-Rooted Shade, started by University of Tampa CEO members Connor Green and Sean Mellon, is an outdoor apparel and accessory company for the casual outdoor explorer.
+Rooted Shade, started by University of Tampa CEO members Conor Green and Sean Mellon, is an outdoor apparel and accessory company for the casual outdoor explorer.
 Rooted Shade is about more than just getting outdoors and braving the elements; their core values are to “Keep Your Roots,” by being true to yourself and whatever, or wherever, makes you happy.

 Green and Mellon both manage to maintain a heavy course load while running Rooted Shade.
 However, they see this as an advantage more than a hindrance.
 Working on Rooted Shade has given both students a practical context for their academic studies.
-“Starting Rooted shade amplifies my interest in all my classes, as I recognized each lesson’s direct application to my business,” Connor said.
+“Starting Rooted shade amplifies my interest in all my classes, as I recognized each lesson’s direct application to my business,” Conor said.

 Entrepreneurs Bradley Adams and James Imrie, who attend Bryant University, said they felt the same way about juggling school and running their startup, The Gratitude Guys.
 “Both of us are part of the entrepreneurship program at Bryant and felt that we weren’t able to apply the concepts in the classroom to something tangible,” James said.
 “With the business, we can take something out of the classroom and start applying it.”